Which version of OneNote should I use?

 If your colour scheme is more vintage, and also adapts to a similar colour scheme to the rest of your Office (think Dark Gray, Colourful etc.) then this is OneNote.
 The colours for each section will be paler, and overall, it feels like a more traditional colour scheme.
 The name for this will either be OneNote or OneNote 2016, depending on the version installed.

-The Differences Between OneNote and OneNote for Windows 10
+The differences between OneNote and OneNote for Windows 10

 Once you know what version you have, you may wonder, what are the differences between the two?